 Organisation, Strategy and Entrepreneurship

-The section Organization, Strategy and Entrepreneurship contributes to theory-based empirical research on the organization of firms, industries and markets.
+The section Organisation, Strategy and Entrepreneurship contributes to theory-based empirical research on the organization of firms, industries and markets.
 The department has produced a large set of publications in international leading academic journals.
 In addition, faculty members have considerable experience in conducting studies for policy makers and industry, and are members of the editorial board of several international journals.

-Research is organized around five chairs.
+Research is organised around five chairs:

 His research interests include the relationship of market structure, corporate strategy and firm performance.
 He publishes in journals such as Organization Science, Journal of Management, Journal of Product Innovation Management, Journal of Management Studies, Long Range Planning, Industrial Marketing Management and Journal of Business Logistics.

 As per 1 March 2015, Frank van Oort has been appointed as endowed professor of Urban and Regional Economics at Erasmus School of Economics and academic director at the Institute of Housing and Urban Development Studies (IHS) at Erasmus University Rotterdam.